ysim/cook/README.md

 ##### Create/port recipe files

-In a directory at (or symlinked to) `$HOME/.recipes`, create some recipes files with the `.md` (Markdown) extension, and with YAML front matter block.
+In a directory at `$HOME/.recipes`, create some recipes files with the `.md` (Markdown) extension, and with YAML front matter block.
 The file contents should look something like this:

         ---
         name: roasted cauliflower soup